FAQs on Personality Assessment & Coaching.

 Q: What is coaching?

-A: Coaching can be defined as a forward-focused process for improving performance, attaining goals and unlocking a person's potential.
-In a more intrinsic level, it is about discovery, awareness, self-confidence, self-reliance, and empowering one to find the answers and take charge of their own choices.
-So not only can coaching help one achieve results, it is also about personal growth and can help one discover who they really are.
+A: Coaching can be defined as a forward-focused process for improving performance, attaining goals and unlocking an individual's potential.
+In a more intrinsic level, it is about discovery, awareness, self-confidence, self-reliance, and empowering one to find the answers, change habits, channel energy efficiently, and take charge of their own choices.
+So not only can coaching help one achieve results, it is also about personal growth and can help one discover who they really are and what they value.

 Q: Do I need coaching?

 A: Coaching can be beneficial for absolutely everybody.
 Individuals most often seek coaching when they want things to be different, sometimes without being able to pinpoint exactly what it is they want to change.
 This can be explored throughout the coaching process.
 However, the key thing to remember is that the coachee (you) is ultimately responsible for moving forward and obtaining their goals so you need to be prepared to take action in order to see results.
+Change - something that can be ambiguous and step into the unknown - most often feels uncomfortable and this discomfort is a necessary part of the development process.
 The coach will in turn support, motivate, challenge, and believe in you and your potential throughout the process.
 In an organisation, coaching can be beneficial for the employees, supervisors, managers, and leaders to further their personal development and enable team cohesion.
 Coaching can also contribute to the overall organisational success by increasing employee engagement, personal fulfilment and inclusiveness.

 Q: How can I benefit from coaching?

 A: Common benefits from coaching include enhanced performance, leadership skills, motivation, self-reflection, decision making, and work-life balance.
-Coaching can also help dealing with change, both individual and organisational.
-In leadership roles, the benefit of executive coaching can be for the leaders themselves as well as their followers as the overall quality of communication can improve, which can further enable psychological safety – the climate of being comfortable expressing oneself and one's ideas, as well as challenging others and being challenged.
+As mentioned above, coaching can help dealing with change, both individual and organisational.
+In leadership roles, the benefits of executive coaching can be for the leaders themselves as well as their subordinates and organisations as the overall quality of communication can improve.
+This can further enable psychological safety – the climate of being comfortable expressing oneself and one's ideas, as well as challenging others and being challenged.

 Q: Will I be given advice on what to do?